Updated: August 20, 2021

 From the lighthouse, you’re just a short walk to Whalehead, once a hunting retreat for industrialist Edward Collings Knight, Jr. and his family, now one of the most popular photo spots in Corolla.
 When you tour Whalehead, you’ll experience the traditions and opulence of the 1920s upper class.
 Among the highlights of this restored museum home are Mrs. Knight’s original Steinway piano and the elegant Tiffany glass sconces.

-If you plan to stay after Thanksgiving, this is a great time to reserve a spot on the popular Candlelight Christmas tour at Whalehead, which features live holiday music and cookies!
+If you plan to stay after Thanksgiving, we invite you to explore our Christmas Craft Village on the grounds of Historic Corolla Park.
+Begin your holiday shopping with local artists and vendors who will be showcasing a variety of arts & crafts, fine arts, handmade cosmetics, baked goods and more.
+It’s also a great time to reserve a spot on the popular Candlelight Christmas tour at Whalehead, which features a tour, live holiday music and cookies!
 For more information on fall/winter tours and pricing, call 252-453-9040.

 Is Whalehead haunted?
 What happened after the Knights left?
 Learn more about this historic landmark.